A 2016 Mustang gets loud

 Call us to upgrade your sound system

-JC loves his new system.
-It’s a dream come true.
+JC's new system was a dream come true.
 Crutchfield can help you create your dream system, too.
 Call us.

 Vehicles in the Custom Car Showroom are submitted by customers and fans, and edited by Crutchfield writing staff.
 You can find more of these articles on the Showroom main page.